sunbird-cb/mentoring/documentation/2.6.1/dockerized/MentorEd-Setup-README.md

     >
     > For detailed instructions on adjusting these values, please consult the **[MentorEd Environment Variable Modification Guide](./MentorEd-Env-Modification.md)**.

+    > Important: As mentioned in the above linked document, the **User SignUp** functionality may be compromised if key environment variables are not set correctly during deployment.
+If you opt to skip this setup, consider using the sample user account generator detailed in the `Sample User Accounts Generation` section of this document.

 4.  **Download `replace_volume_path` Script File**

     -   **Ubuntu/Linux/Mac**